caperaven/crs-router/readme.md

 #Bare metal web router
-Please note that this component is free for non commercial use.
 This is a vanilla web component quickly enabling loading of views in SPA applications.

 ## Usage